• Skip to primary navigation

 Add about 10 curds to the pan and fry for about 40 seconds, then flip.
 Fry another 10 seconds.

-Remove and add to the paper towel sheet to drain.
+Remove when they are golden brown on both sides and add to the paper towel sheet to drain.

 Work these fried cheese curds in batches.